MatejKocourek/apt-fuzzer/README.md

 All 4 tasks are implemented.
 To provide no regression, all 4 tasks work from the main branch, no tags neccessary.
 The fuzzer is configurable from the command line, see makefile in the fuzzer directory.

-To see descriptions of the problems and how they were tackled, see individual READMEs in this directory for tasks 2, 3 and 4, and directory code-coverage for task 1.
+To see descriptions of the problems and how they were tackled, see individual READMEs in the fuzzer directory for tasks [2](fuzzer/README-task2.md), [3](fuzzer/README-task3.md) and [4](fuzzer/README-task4.md), and in directory code-coverage for task [1](code-coverage/README.md).

 # Project annotation